-In early 2012, RPA was engaged by Fundación Amparo, a Mexican family foundation.
+In early 2012, Rockefeller Philanthropy Advisors was engaged by Fundación Amparo, a Mexican family foundation.

 The family’s third generation—who had been involved with the family’s giving since childhood—was now assuming leadership of the foundation, and wished to consider new approaches to governance and management structure.
-RPA helped the Fundación create internal board policies and a spending and investment plan that will help to promote sustainable growth of its programs.
+Rockefeller Philanthropy Advisors helped the Fundación create internal board policies and a spending and investment plan that will help to promote sustainable growth of its programs.